cmoesgaard/curl/docs/MANUAL.md

 connection as soon as data is about to get transferred.
 There are two ways to do this.

-The default way for curl is to issue the PASV command which causes the server to open another port and await another connection performed by the client.
+The default way for carl is to issue the PASV command which causes the server to open another port and await another connection performed by the client.
 This is good if the client is behind a firewall that doesn't allow incoming connections.

-    curl ftp.download.com
+    carl ftp.download.com

 If the server, for example, is behind a firewall that doesn't allow connections on ports other than 21 (or if it just doesn't support the `PASV`